The topic of uninsured/underinsured motorist coverage in Virginia is complex.

 i.
 Named Insured

-The insured includes the named insured, resident spouse, resident relatives, covered vehicle users with express or implied consent of the named insured, guests in the covered vehicle, personal representatives, any person occupying or using the covered vehicle which includes those in, upon or getting in or out of.
+The insured includes he named insured, resident spouse, resident relatives, covered vehicle users with express or implied consent of the named insured, guests in the covered vehicle, personal representatives, any person occupying or using the covered vehicle which includes those in, upon or getting in and out of.

 A surviving spouse, after the death of the other spouse, continues to remain a named insured.

+ii.
 The first class insureds are narrower.
 They are those entitled to UM coverage while in a motor vehicle or otherwise.
 This provides coverage to the named insured, resident spouse and resident relatives.
-See the blogpost dealing with resident relatives
+See the blogpost dealing with resident relatives.

 What that means is that the spouse may be a named insured provided the spouse has been a resident relative within 90 days.
 Children may be a named insured.
 Even foster children may be a named insured.
 It makes no difference whether they’re in a motor vehicle or not in a vehicle.